Sydney-Informatics-Hub/selectio/README.md

 # Score features and return results as dataframe:
 dfres = fsel.score_models()
 ```
+This returns a table with all scores and feature selections.

-or with a settings yaml file that includes more functionality (including preprocessing and plotting), e.g:
+Option 2) with a settings yaml file (template provided) that includes more functionality (including preprocessing and plotting), e.g:
 ```python
 from selectio import selectio
 # Read in data from file, generate feature importance plots and save results as csv:
 selectio.main('settings_featureimportance.yaml')
 ```
+This will automatically save all scores and selections in csv file and create multiple score plots.

-or if installed locally as standalone script with a settings file:
+Option 3) if installed locally as standalone script with a settings file:
 ```bash
 cd selectio
 python selectio.py -s <FILENAME>.yaml